Socompa: Climate and ecology

 Socompa features autotrophic communities associated with fumaroles and thermal anomalies at high altitude, between 5750–6050 m of elevation.
-The autotrophic communities on Socompa are the highest known in the world, and they occur both on the actual fumaroles and on "cold fumaroles".
-The various species are often extremophiles since the environment on Socompa is harsh, and the communities also include heterotrophic species.
-Such heterotrophs include ascomycota and basidiomycota, the latter of which have noticeable similarity to Antarctic basidiomycota.
+The autotrophic communities on Socompa are the highest known in the world, and they occur both on the actual fumaroles, on "cold fumaroles" and at a few metres from the vents.
+The different species are often extremophiles since the environment on Socompa is harsh, and the communities also include heterotrophic species.
+Such heterotrophs include ascomycota and basidiomycota, the latter of which are similar to Antarctic basidiomycota.

 The fumaroles on Socompa also feature stands of bryophytes such as liverworts and mosses as well as lichens and algae, and animals have been found in the stands.
 These stands are among the highest in the world and cover noticeably large surface areas despite their elevation, and are fairly remote from other plant life in the region.
 There is a noticeable diversity between separate stands, and the vegetation is quite dissimilar to the vegetation in the surroundings but resembles that found in the paramo and cloud forests in South America and the subantarctic islands.
 A sparse vegetation cover is also found on the lower slopes of Socompa.
 The black-headed lizard and its relative Liolaemus porosus live on its slopes, and mice have been observed in the summit area.

 Eruptive history

 Activity at Socompa commenced with the extrusion of andesites, which were followed later by dacites.
-Several Plinian eruptions have occurred on Socompa.
-Several dates have been obtained on Socompa rocks, including 2,000,000 ± 1,000,000, 1,300,000 ± 500,000, 800,000 ± 300,000 and less than 500,000 years ago.
+Several Plinian eruptions have occurred from Socompa; one Holocene eruption reached a volcanic explosivity index of 5.
+Several dates have been obtained on rocks, including 2,000,000 ± 1,000,000, 1,300,000 ± 500,000, 800,000 ± 300,000, and less than 500,000 years ago.
 An age of 3,340,000 ± 600,000 years may be of an older volcano, now buried beneath the Socompa edifice.
 Lava domes and lava flows on the southern side of the volcano have yielded ages of 69,200 ± 6,000, 31,400 ± 3,200, 29,800 ± 3,300 and 22,100 ± 1,900 years ago.
+An eruption 7,220 ± 100 years before present produced the El Túnel pyroclastic deposit on the western side of Socompa.
 After the sector collapse 7,200 years ago, activity continued filling the collapse scar.
-The explosion craters on the summit are the youngest volcanic landforms on Socompa, one dome in the scar has been dated to 5,910 ± 430 years ago.
-An eruption 7,220 ± 100 years before present produced the El Túnel pyroclastic deposit on the western side of Socompa.
-The youngest eruption was dated to have occurred 5,250 years before present.
+The explosion craters on the summit are the youngest volcanic landforms on Socompa.
+One dome in the scar has been dated to 5,910 ± 430 years ago; the Global Volcanism Program gives 5,250 BCE as the date of the last eruption.

-The absence of moraines on Socompa suggests that volcanic activity occurred during the post-glacial time.
+The absence of moraines on Socompa suggests that volcanic activity occurred during post-glacial time.
 The volcano also has a young appearance, similar to historically active Andean volcanoes such as San Pedro, implying recent volcanic activity.